davidjrichardson/eleague/README.md

-# UK University Archery ELeague
+# UK University Archery E-League

----
+The website for the UK university archery e-league, a competition that universities take part in that spans the indoor competitive season.

 ### License